johnfelipe/ElSim/angular-client/README.md

 The app.js file is the main file.

-The factory.js file has the request methods to/from the API:
+The factory.js file has the request methods to/from the API.